ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

-If no explicit `license` is expressed on the _RO-Crate Metadata File Descriptor_, the `license` expressed on the _Root Data Entity_ apply also on the RO-Crate metadata.
+If no explicit `license` is expressed on the _RO-Crate Metadata File Descriptor_, the `license` expressed on the _Root Data Entity_ applies also to the RO-Crate metadata.

 <!-- TODO: This got a bit to complicated, commented out for 1.0